 Check this week’s Fair Purchase Price or see the Kona models near you.

 The Taos is available in four trims: S, SE, SE Black, and SEL.
-Pricing starts at $25,420, including destination fee.
+All-wheel drive is optional in the four lower trims and standard in the SEL.

 Volkswagen Taos Highlights

-Peppy to drive: The Taos comes with a 158-hp turbocharged 1.5-liter 4-cylinder engine and, in front-wheel drive configuration, an 8-speed automatic transmission.
+Peppy to drive: The Taos comes with a 174-hp turbocharged 1.5-liter 4-cylinder engine mated to an 8-speed automatic transmission.
 That’s stronger than the base engine in the Hyundai Kona.
-All-wheel drive (AWD) is optional on the S, SE, and SE Black, while it’s standard on the SEL.
-Opting for AWD brings along a 7-speed dual-clutch automatic transmission.
-During miles of road tests we’ve found the Taos has the solidly buttoned-down, European-style driving dynamics expected from a VW.
+During miles of road tests, we’ve found the Taos has the solidly buttoned-down, European-style driving dynamics expected from a VW.

 Digital Cockpit: The Taos also comes with an attractive digital instrument display.
 It spans 8 inches in the S, SE, and SE Black trims and 10.25 inches in the SEL.
-Digital Cockpit puts driving information where it should be, directly ahead of the driver.
-This means less glancing away from the road ahead to check a centrally-mounted dashboard screen.
+The Digital Cockpit puts driving information where it should be, directly ahead of the driver.
+This means less glancing away from the road ahead to check a centrally mounted dashboard screen.

 Cargo space: The Taos continues to offer some of the most cargo volume you’ll find in a subcompact SUV.
 Behind the second row is 27.9 cubic feet of room.
-Fold the seat back down, and the space expands to 67.9 cubic feet.
-That’s a lot of room and slightly better than the Hyundai Kona.
+Fold the seat back down, and the space expands to 65.9 cubic feet.
+That’s a lot of room and slightly more than the Hyundai Kona.

 Check this week’s Fair Purchase Price or see the Taos models near you.